StageWrite

 SUBMITTING TO STAGEWRITE

-If you have work you would like to submit, please read the brief below and follow us on Instagram for updates @lifeboxtheatre
+If you have work you would like to submit, please read the brief below and follow us on Instagram for updates @lifeboxtheatre so that you know when we’re open to receive scripts.

 We typically get a lot of submissions for StageWrite!
 Please read the brief carefully and be aware that if your script doesn’t match the stated requirements, we won’t be able to consider it.